jwhiting/claude-code-slash-commands/commands/session-03-plan.md

 Provide the full path to the dev session directory in this plan step.

-Penultimate task FOR PHASES THAT INCLUDE TESTING - Test Verification and Report:
+Penultimate task FOR TEST-BOUND PHASES - Test Verification and Report:
-(include this step literally for any phase that writes or modifies tests)
+(include this step literally for any Test-Bound phase)

-    Execute ALL tests that were planned or written during this phase and generate output a report.
-This step is MANDATORY for phases with tests.
+    SUBSTEP 1: Self-Evaluate Testing Policy Adherence

-    1. First, identify all test files that should be run for this phase
+    Before executing tests, explicitly audit your work against the Critical Testing Policies.
+For each policy, state whether you adhered to it.
+If you violated any policy (e.g., disabled a test, reduced scope to avoid failures, skipped test execution), STOP and remediate before proceeding.

-    2. Execute each test suite and capture the full output in the bash tool (do not pipe test output to a tail or grep command.)
+    SUBSTEP 2: Execute Tests
-    3. Output to the chat session a summary report with:
+    1. Identify all test files that should be run for this phase
-       - List of all test files executed with their full paths
+    2. Execute each test suite and capture full output in bash tool (do not pipe to tail or grep)
-       - Total number of tests run, passed, failed, skipped
+    3. If ANY tests fail: debug and fix issues, then repeat from step 2

-       - If ANY tests fail: the specific failures and error messages
+    SUBSTEP 3: Generate Test Report
-       - Any tests that were skipped, abandoned, or deferred due to difficulty (unacceptable)
+    Output a summary report to the chat session containing:
-    4. Tests MUST ALL PASS, without any skips deferment, before proceeding.
+    - List of all test files executed with full paths
-       Otherwise, debug and fix the issues, and repeat from step 3.
+    - Total counts: tests run, passed, failed, skipped

-    CRITICAL: Writing tests without executing them is a fundamental failure.
+    - Policy adherence statement: Confirm adherence to all 6 Critical Testing Policies, or document any violations and how they were resolved
-    Changing code without asserting its existing test coverage still passes is a fundmental failure.
-Abandoning some planned or requested tests because difficulties arise or because you think the most important things still work is a fundamental failure.
-The phase cannot be considered complete until all relevant tests pass and the user has been shown the clean and accurate test summary report in the chat session.
+    - If applicable: any tests deferred to later phases per the plan

-    If a serious problem arises that prevents effective tests from being written or passing, STOP and ask the user for guidance.
+    Tests MUST ALL PASS before proceeding.
+If a serious problem prevents tests from being written or passing, STOP and ask for user guidance.

 Final task for each phase: (include literally, do not compress this)